 The water of Baptism symbolizes the waters of Creation, of the Flood, and of the Exodus from Egypt, linking us to the goodness of God’s creation and to the grace of God’s covenants with Noah and Israel.
 In his ministry, Jesus offered the gift of living water.
 So Baptism is the sign and seal of God’s grace and covenant in Christ.

-Complete a request for baptism (below) and one of our Worship staff members will contact you with more information.
+Complete a request for baptism (to the right) and one of our Worship staff members will contact you with more information.